Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: Introduction

-One can view the oracle model of an LMO as assuming first-order access to the support function $p \mapsto \sup\{\langle p, x\rangle \mid x\in S\}$.
-For sets with $0\in S$, a polar transformation establishes this as dual to assuming first-order access to the Minkowski gauge $y \mapsto \inf\{ \gamma>0 \mid y/\gamma \in S\}$.
-This gauge model has been studied by the works~\cite{Renegar2016,Grimmer2021-part1,Grimmer2021-part2,Zakaria2022,Lu2023} as an alternative projection-free framework.
+Hence, dual to LMO methods, one may consider methods assuming gauge oracle access,} previously studied by~\cite{Renegar2016,Grimmer2021-part1,Grimmer2021-part2,Zakaria2022,Lu2023} as an alternative projection-free framework.
 The works~\cite{liu2023gauges} and~\cite{samakhoana2024scalable} developed accelerated $\mathcal{O}(1/T^2)$ convergence guarantees for gauge methods over smooth sets, complementing the accelerated LMO rates for strongly convex sets.
 Identifying any structural relationships between the complexity of these dual oracle models and problem settings is another interesting direction.